Mitigram/Minigram-Presentation/PITCHME.md

 // Pass each elem of array as argument f(...[1,2,3]) == 6
 ```
+@snapend

 ---

+@snap[north]
-### Promises
+#### Promises
+@snapend

+@snap[midpoint span-80 text-06]
 Promises are a library for asynchronous programming.
 Promises are a first class representation of a value that may be made available in the future.
 Promises are used in many existing JavaScript libraries.

 ```JavaScript
 function timeout(duration = 0) {